Below you will find pages that utilize the taxonomy term “Research Institutes”

 Veterinary Medicine

 The origins of the veterinary clinics date back to 1780.
-In 1923, it was incorporated into the University of Leipzig where a separate campus was built for the new Faculty for Veterinary Medicine.
+In 1923, it was incorporated into the University of Leipzig where a separate campus was built for the new Faculty of Veterinary Medicine.
 Today, it is one of five veterinary training centers in Germany.
 Research focuses on emerging animal diseases and zoonoses in Europe, and their potential impact on agriculture, ecosystems and human health.
-The faculty is involved in knowledge transfer at the children’s project day “VetDay”, participation in the Children’s University and the studium universale, as well as the long night of Sciences.
+The faculty is involved in knowledge transfer at the children’s project day “VetDay,” participation in the Children’s University and the studium universale, as well as the Long Night of Sciences.

 Leibniz Institute for Jewish History and Culture – Simon Dubnow